 Perhaps we have “experience” with the end of the world in the same way that a newborn giraffe seems to have experience running when it’s only a few hours old.
 Maybe our species’ fascination with the apocalypse is more than an irrational fear or an artistic expression — but rather a cultural articulation of life’s remarkable endurance and blind ingenuity.

 I hope I’m right.
-If I’m not, I can’t cite the 4-billion-year-old fossils encased in ancient hydrothermal vents to explain why I end every day with a bubble bath.
+If I’m not, I can’t cite the 4-billion-year-old fossils encased in ancient hydrothermal vents to explain why I end every day with a hot bubble bath.
 I just have to admit that I take bubble baths.